onepanelio/core-docs/docs/reference/cvat/custom-models.md

     ```

     :::note
-    The data and directories are automatically mounted and created in CVAT training Workflow, so you do not have to do this when you add this code the Workflow.
+    The data and directories are automatically mounted and created in CVAT training Workflow, so you do not have to do this when you add this code to the Workflow.
     :::

-5. Run the following command to test your changes:
+7. Install pre-requisites by going into the `/detr` directory and running:
     ```bash
-    # if you are running on CPU, add  `--device cpu` flag
-    python main.py --coco_path /mnt/data/datasets --output_dir /mnt/output --epochs 1 --batch_size 300
+    pip install -r requirements.txt
     ```

-    You will get an error that `pycocotools` is missing, install it by running:
+8. Run the following command to test your changes:

     ```bash
-    pip install pycocotools
+    # if you are running on CPU, add  `--device cpu` flag
+    python main.py --coco_path /mnt/data/datasets --output_dir /mnt/output --epochs 1 --batch_size 5
     ```

     Take a note of these commands, you will be adding them to the CVAT training Workflow Template in later steps.

-6. [Commit and push](/docs/reference/jupyterlab/git#other-git-actions) your changes back to your repository.
+9. [Commit and push](/docs/reference/jupyterlab/git#other-git-actions) your changes back to your repository.

 As mentioned before, the annotation data from CVAT is automatically dumped into `/mnt/data/datasets`.
 Since this code takes this path as an argument (`--coco_path`), you will pass the correct path in the Workflow Template later.
 Same applies to passing `/mnt/output` to  `--output_dir`.
 If your training code doesn't have these parameters, we recommend you add them instead of hard coding these paths in your code.